schemacrawler/SchemaCrawler/schemacrawler-site/src/site/markdown/lint.md

 - Tables foreign key and primary key have different data types.
 - Columns in different tables, that have the same name but have different data types.
 - Cyclical relationships between tables, which could cause issues with deletes and inserts.
-- Tables with redundant indices.
+- Tables with redundant indexes.
   A redundant index is one where the sequence of columns is the same as the first few columns of another index.
 For example, the index `INDEX_B(COL1)` is not needed when you have another index, `INDEX_A(COL1, COL2)`.